kimjoar/writings/README.md

-# These are just pre-alpha blog posts
+# These are just some initial writings on potential blog posts